isakpulkki/15PuzzleSolver/docs/specification.md

 # Specification Document

-The goal of this project is to create a GUI program that allows the user to play the 15 Puzzle game using mouse input and possibility to shuffle the board.
-Additionally, the program will provide a button to display the optimal moves required to solve the Puzzle with Iterative Deepening A* algorithm using pattern database as heuristics.
+The goal of this project is to create a GUI program that allows the user to play the 15 Puzzle game.
+Additionally, the program can display the optimal moves required to solve the Puzzle with Iterative Deepening A* algorithm using additive pattern database as heuristics.

 I am also capable of programming in Java and can also do the peer reviews for those projects.
 I am a student for  bachelor’s in computer science.
 Documentation is done using Markdown.